NikhilVaghela07/Web-Wizard-Hackathon/README.md

-start# 🚀 Chatrix - Professional Real-Time Chat Application
+# 🚀 Chatrix - Professional Real-Time Chat Application

 A beautiful, modern real-time chat application built with the MERN stack and enhanced with **ShadCN UI** components for a truly professional user experience.